 There’s nothing like a cocktail or two to get everyone in the mood for a party.
 While purists might argue that mixing Sherry with other ingredients is a waste of good wine, Sherry cocktails have been around since the 17th century.
-There were simple blends with vermouth and/or bitters (Adonis); or raw egg and sugar (Sherry Flip); colourful cobblers of sugar, fruit and ice; and, my favourite, a take on the Bloody Mary substituting sherry for vodka (Blood Transfusion).
+There were simple blends with vermouth and/or bitters (Adonis); or raw egg and sugar (Sherry Flip); colourful cobblers of sugar, fruit and ice; and, my favourite, a take on the Bloody Mary substituting Sherry for vodka (Blood Transfusion).
 While these sound historically interesting, mixology has come a long way in the last century, and here are my versions of the best Sherry cocktails I’ve tasted in Sydney restaurants.
 All recipes serve 1, but feel free to multiply; and if you like things a little sweeter, add a touch more sugar syrup (equal parts sugar and water).
+Fry up some pimientos de padrón to serve with these Sherry cocktails (see video below). ¡Salud!

 Rebujito is a popular Spanish drink of Sherry mixed with soft drink.
 It seems Frank Camorra couldn’t quite bring himself to do that, as the version I had at MoVida Sydney was 75ml Palo Cortado Sherry, 30ml lemon juice and 15ml Crawley’s sugar syrup over crushed ice with a dash of soda, served with a straw.